[ VERD - ORA ]

 VERD: GREEN; ORA: TIME

-Founder & Director
+Founder & Creative Director

 NEWS

-2024Framing the Future (Podcast), Architectural AuthorityUnited Nations' International Day of Girls in Information Communications Technology, the United Nations, the SDGs, and Accountable ImpactInitiatives in our Community, Caplin NewsArt Night Exhibition, AIAS & NOMAS2023Sheltering Strcutures, City of North Miami BeachAdobe Construction, Bernadette Esquivel y la Universidad de Costa Rica2021Automation for Architecture, Research Article
+2024Framing the Future (Podcast), Architectural AuthorityUnited Nations' International Day of Girls in Information Communications Technology, the United Nations, the SDGs, and Accountable ImpactInitiatives in our Community, Caplin NewsArt Night Exhibition, AIAS & NOMAS2023Sheltering Structures, City of North Miami BeachAdobe Construction, Bernadette Esquivel y la Universidad de Costa Rica2021Automation for Architecture, Research Article

 LET’S TAKE POSITIVE ACTIONS